juhalaukkanen/p3lzf/README.md

 -you can use unlzf to extract files compressed with this lzf_compress.py

--offers same or in some cases better compression ratio!
+-offers the best compression ratio!

 -more understandable algorithm